 Medication to Treat Alcohol Withdrawal Symptoms

 Alcohol is a big part of many socially acceptable occasions and celebrations, but like many drugs, it can be addictive, both physically and psychologically.
-60% of people seeking treatment for substance abuse in the UK had a problem with alcohol, and on average only 60% completed treatment successfully and generally within 6 months. (https://www.gov.uk/)
+60% of people seeking treatment for substance abuse in the UK had a problem with alcohol abuse, and on average only 60% completed treatment of alcohol successfully and generally within 6 months. (https://www.gov.uk/)

-Whilst quitting alcohol may seem daunting, there is help available, medication can be taken during and after your alcohol detox to help ease the withdrawal symptoms brought on by your dependence on alcohol.
+Whilst quitting alcohol may seem daunting, there is help available, medication can be taken during and after your alcohol detox to help ease the withdrawal symptoms brought on by your alcohol dependence.
+They cannot completely cure alcohol addiction, but they can make the process of detoxification more comfortable and shorten the time it takes to recover.

 Why are medications used to treat alcohol withdrawal?

-Drinking plays an important part in the life of an alcoholic, which could lead to a build-up of physical tolerance and experiencing withdrawal symptoms if they stop.
-A medically assisted detox is recommended even if you choose to detox at home.
+Drinking plays an important part in the life of an alcoholic, which could lead to a build-up of physical tolerance and experiencing alcohol withdrawal symptoms if they stop.
+A medically assisted detox is recommended for the treatment of alcohol withdrawal even if you choose to detox at home.

 - Hand tremors

-- Your symptoms may intensify over the 1st week and depend on the severity of your alcohol use disorder, you may also experience acute alcohol withdrawal (PAWS) or Delirium Tremens (https://www.alcohol.org/detoxification/)
+- Your alcohol withdrawal symptoms may intensify over the 1st week and depend on the severity of your alcohol use disorder, you may also experience acute alcohol withdrawal (PAWS) or Delirium Tremens (https://www.alcohol.org/detoxification/)

 What are delirium tremens?

-Delirium Tremens is an acute and serious range of withdrawal symptoms that can occur as soon as 48 hours and can last up to 5 days and is known to occur in chronic alcohol abusers who abruptly cease using alcohol:
+Delirium Tremens is an acute and serious range of withdrawal symptoms that can occur as soon as 48 hours and can last up to 5 days.
+These alcohol withdrawal symptoms are known to occur in chronic alcohol abusers who abruptly stop drinking alcohol.
+These severe symptoms may include:

 - Tremors or shaking hands, feet